 kinako (roasted soybean powder)

 Cream the butter with the powdered sugar and vanilla extract.
 Whisk together the flours, salt and 24 g powdered sugar and add, in three additions, to the butter.
-Lastly, mix in the black sesame.
+Lastly, mix in the black sesame and chopped walnuts.
 Wrap the dough in plastic and chill completely, a couple hours or so.

 When ready to bake, preheat the oven to 400F.
 Take a walnut- to hazelnut-sized pieces of dough and roll into small spheres–you can make around 24 smaller cookies, or 15 tbsp-sized ones (20g each).
 Place on a sheetpan lined with parchment paper.
 Bake 8-15 minutes or until just about firm to the touch.